Placements and work experience

 Placements as part of your course

-The University considers a placement as a period of assessed learning in a workplace included in a module, and you have to work in a field relevant to your course.
+As far as the University is concerned, a placement is a period of assessed learning in a workplace.
+It is included in a unit, and you must work in a field relevant to your course.
 This is because a placement aims to bridge the gap between academic study and vocational experience through practical and professional work experience.

 Some general websites to get you started are: